sinhvt3421/scann--material/README.md

 ## Experiments

-The code for experiments specific is placed in the folder [experiments]
+The code for experiments specific is placed in the folder [configs] (https://github.com/vts3497/material-dl/tree/master/configs)

 We provide an implementation for the crystal experiment, the QM9 experiments.